UCL/STIR/src/samples/PET_simulation/README.txt

 You can modify .par files at will to experiment.
 However, don't change names of files and variables (unless you want to modify the scripts as well).
 There are a few things hard-wired in the scripts, among them:
 - down-sampling factors in simulate_scatter.sh.
+- a single noise simulation (in run_simulation.sh).

 If you change the scanner, adjust
 - both template sinograms (i.e. also for scatter) and scatter.par (for energy windows)